hashicorp/packer/website/source/docs/post-processors/vagrant.html.markdown

 ---
 layout: "docs"
 page_title: "Vagrant Post-Processor"
+description: |-
+  The Packer Vagrant post-processor takes a build and converts the artifact into a valid Vagrant box, if it can.
+This lets you use Packer to automatically create arbitrarily complex Vagrant boxes, and is in fact how the official boxes distributed by Vagrant are created.
 ---

 # Vagrant Post-Processor

 Type: `vagrant`

-The Vagrant post-processor takes a build and converts the artifact into a valid [Vagrant](http://www.vagrantup.com) box, if it can.
+The Packer Vagrant post-processor takes a build and converts the artifact into a valid [Vagrant](http://www.vagrantup.com) box, if it can.
 This lets you use Packer to automatically create arbitrarily complex Vagrant boxes, and is in fact how the official boxes distributed by